 Metal composite materials (MCM) have proven to be one of the most versatile architectural cladding products in the designer’s palette.
 MCM panels can help a designer achieve nearly any exterior aesthetic they desire, with hundreds of styles and finishes available to achieve the architect’s vision.

 Like any building material, specifying MCM comes with compliance responsibilities.
 What questions should you be asking at specification?
 What actions can you take to ensure the architectural panels you specify live up to the expectations the manufacturer claims?
 What should you look for—and look out for—when considering MCM cladding options?
 Here are three guidelines to keep in mind:

 1. Start with IBC 2015 Section 1407.

 The 2015 International Building Code Chapter 14 Section 1407 focuses on MCM compliance standards.
 The section’s first 10 subsections lay out the “thou shalts” every architect must observe in specifying compliant cladding material for any building type and height.
 The final four subsections review compliance for special situations.

 As a general rule, MCM compliance can be understood by the 40-foot factor.
 A polyethylene MCM core is code-compliant for most structures 40 feet high and under (approximately four stories).
-Over 40 feet, the MCM core must be fire-retardant.
-Which leads many architects to ask, “How can I be certain the MCM core is actually fire-retardant?”
+Over 40 feet, the MCM core must be fire-resistant.
+Which leads many architects to ask, “How can I be certain the MCM core is actually fire-resistant?”

 2. Verify with Code-Compliance Reports.